Mobile Suit Z Gundam: Hot Scramble: Release

 To promote the game, Endō and Bandai worked on creating a massive marketing campaign.
 Endō himself appeared in most of the game's television commercials.
 Hot Scramble comes in a larger-sized box with bright, colorful artwork, which was done to catch the attention of customers in game and electronic stores.
 Hot Scramble was released on August 28, 1986.
 The original version of Hot Scramble was given a limited production run of 1,000 copies, released as part of a contest from Bandai.
 This version is often referred to as Hot Scramble Final Version, and features a shiny, silver-colored cartridge shell.
 It is one of the rarest and most sought-after games on the Famicom, with original copies demand over $1,000 on online auction sites such as Yahoo!
 Auctions.

 Mobile Suit Z Gundam: Hot Scramble was re-released for the Game Boy Advance on March 18, 2004 as part of the Famicom Mini line of re-releases.
-It was the only game released under the Famicom Mini Extra brand, and was produced as a raffle prize to those that purchased Kidō Senshi Gundam: Senshitachi no Kiseki on the GameCube.
+It was one of only two games released under the Famicom Mini Extra brand, alongside Dai-2-Ji Super Robot Taisen, and was produced as a raffle prize to those that purchased Kidō Senshi Gundam: Senshitachi no Kiseki on the GameCube.
 An estimated 2,000 copies of this version were printed, and were given away on the official Senshitachi No Kiseki website.
-It was the eleventh and final game in the Famicom Mini series.